snap-stanford/snap-python/doc/source/reference/GetAnfGraph.rst

 .. function::  GetAnfGraph(MxDist, IsDir, NApprox=32)

-Approximate Neighborhood Function of *Graph*.
+A graph method that calculates approximate neighborhoods.
 Returns the number of pairs of nodes reachable in less than or equal to H hops.

 Parameters: